nucleartide/actor.js/Readme.md

 You can think of it as [`co`](https://github.com/tj/co), but with message passing.

-**Note:** this library doesn't use Web Workers or Node's `child_process` or anything, so it's not truly parallel code.
-However, this may change in the future once I learn more about these APIs. :)
+---

+**NOTE:** Don't use this library.
+Currently, it doesn't use Web Workers or Node's `child_process` under the hood (and I lack the motivation to write a Web Workers / `child_process` implementation), so your code isn't actually run in parallel.
+I mostly wrote this library as an experiment in Elixir-flavored API design.

+You can probably find better Web Workers helper libs on [npm](https://www.google.com/search?q=npm+web+workers).

+---

 ## Example